 Barking dog problems in Eurobodalla

-Dealing with a barking dog in Eurobodalla?
-Whether your own dog is barking too much or your neighbour's dog is keeping you awake, this page explains what you can do and when Council can step in.
+If you're dealing with a barking dog in Eurobodalla - whether it's your own dog or your neighbour's dog keeping you awake - this page explains what you can do and when Council can step in.

 If your dog is barking